GxDevMan/SecureInfoStore/README.md

-## Secure Information Store Project
+# Secure Information Store Project

-This project is a complete rewrite of my previous project named "Account Logging", it expands on the previous project by including various additional features.
+This JavaFX project is a complete rewrite of my previous project named "accountLogging" repository, it expands on the previous project by including various additional features.
+The aim of this project is to make it easier to maintain and read by using design patterns.

+Secure your accounts Information with an AES-GCM 256 key saved to a file.
+In addition to this, secure sensitive information using the same key with the text entries feature.
+Titles and Text Information is secured using GCM mode while tags are secured using ECB mode for searchability.
+The encryptor window of the app allows you to create different keys to secure different messages.
+Use the key to encrypt text which you can then save to text files or any other medium.

 Logo used is made by Maniprasanth

-### Design Patterns Used
+## Design Patterns Used

 - Factory
 - Mediator
 - Singleton
+- Observer

-### Features
+## Features

 - Platform Logos can be saved